yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/09-api-persistence/README.md

 * read [wiki persistence](https://en.wikipedia.org/wiki/Persistence_(computer_science))

 ## Learning Objectives
-* students will learn how to save resource data to the file system for a layer of data persistence
+* Students will learn different solutions for persiting data
-* students will learn how to refactor commonly used coding constructs into custom helper modules
+* Students will learn to persist data to the file system

 ## Persistence
 Programers have designed many ways to persist data in their applications.
 Three common froms of persistance are in-memory stoarge, file system storage, and database storage.
 Each of theses persistance solutions have circomestantial pros and cons.